-In addition to your overall scores, you will receive subscores that provide a deeper analysis of your PSAT performance.
-The PSAT also gives you a percentile ranking, which allows you to compare your scores with those of other high school juniors who took the test.
-For example, a student with a percentile of 63 has earned a score better than 63 percent of that year’s test takers.
+The PSAT also gives you a percentile ranking, which allows you to compare your scores with those of other test-takers.
+For example, a student who scored in the 63rd percentile did better than 63 percent of all others who took that test.

 When and where do I take the PSAT?

-The PSAT is offered every year in mid-October.
-It is administered at your high school, not at a testing center.
-Homeschooled students can sign up at the nearest local high school.
-Most high schools administer the exam on a Saturday; some offer it on a Wednesday.
+The PSAT/NMSQT is offered every October.
+This year, the testing window is October 2–October 31, 2023; schools will administer the exam on a school day within this window.
+There is a Saturday testing option on October 14, 2023 that some schools may choose.
+The PSAT is administered at your high school, not at a testing center.
+Homeschooled students can sign up at a participating local high school.
 Some high schools recommend that their sophomores take the test for additional practice, but sophomores who take the PSAT are not eligible to qualify for the National Merit Scholarship unless they are in an accelerated program and are preparing to graduate the following year.
 However, some schools will administer the test to their students only once (at the beginning of junior year).
 If this is the case, sophomores wanting to take the PSAT need to get permission from their guidance counselors.

 Why should I take the PSAT?